 Our company grants stock-based awards, including stock options and deferred stock units, periodically to our employees to provide additional incentive to work to maximize long-term total return to stockholders.
 Under each incentive compensation plan, the Board of Directors is specified to act as the plan administrator, although the Board of Directors has authorized the Compensation Committee to make decisions regarding grants of stock-based awards to senior officers and employees of and consultants to our company.
 In general, stock-based awards are granted to employees at the onset of employment.
 If, in the opinion of the plan administrator, the performance of an existing employee merits an increase in the number of stock-based awards held, however, the plan administrator may elect to issue additional stock-based awards, such as additional stock options and deferred stock units, to that employee.
-The vesting period on grants is generally four years for our employees and is designed to encourage holders to continue in the employ of our company.
-The vesting schedule for stock options is generally 25% on the first anniversary of the grant date and 1/48th of the total shares each month thereafter, and the vesting schedule for deferred stock units is generally 25% approximately one year after the date of grant and 1/16th of the total shares each quarter thereafter.
+The vesting period on grants is designed to encourage holders to continue in the employ of our company.
+The vesting schedule for stock options is generally 25% approximately one year after the date of grant and 1/48th of the total shares each quarter thereafter.
 Stock options granted to our employees generally are incentive stock options, or qualified options under Section 422 of the Internal Revenue Code, subject to calendar year vesting limitations under Section 422(d) with any balance being nonqualified stock options.
-In fiscal 2008, the issuance of stock options to certain executive officers and other employees was authorized, including those to our named executive officers as set forth under "Executive Compensation - Option Grants in Last Fiscal Year."
+In fiscal 2009, we granted stock options to certain executive officers and other employees, including those to our named executive officers as set forth under "Executive Compensation - Grants of Plan-Based Awards."